virgilalfred/workshop-csdms2025-exercises/examples/module-3/my-website/index.md

 title: "Home"
 ---

-This is the homepage of my website!
+This is the homepage of MY website!